GiorgosSimos/Ticketing-Web-App-Vistaseat.com/README.md

 ---

 > © 2025 **Georgios Simos**
-> *A demonstration of modern web technologies applied to real-world ticketing systems — designed with scalability, usability, and precision in mind.*
+> *A demonstration of modern web technologies applied to a real-world ticketing systems — addressing real world problems with scalability and smooth UX in mind.*